Grafluxe/similar-imgs/README.md

   - If the image can't be processed, you'll be notified.
   - Note that on some sites, images may click-through (depending on how the site was developed).

 To determine the version you're running, *hover* over the info (i) button.
-If you're version is outdated, delete your bookmarklet and revisit the [setup](#setup) process.
+If you're version is outdated, delete your bookmarklet and reinstall.

 ## License

-Copyright (c) 2013-2016 Leandro Silva (http://grafluxe.com)
+Copyright (c) 2013, 2016 Leandro Silva (http://grafluxe.com)

 Released under the MIT License.